-The Impact/Effort prioritization matrix is a staple of product prioritization — it’s simple, easy to understand and ubiquitous.
-You probably already have these two column in your product backlog (and if not you should):
+The Impact/Effort prioritization matrix is a staple of product management — it’s simple, easy to understand and ubiquitous.
+You probably already have these two column in your product backlog or idea bank):

 Effort can be stated in man/weeks or simply has high/medium/low.
 Impact can be graded on a scale, for example 1–5, 5 being the highest, or again as high/medium/low.

 Once you have the numbers in place, it’s a matter of picking the features that give you the best bang for the buck.
 But that’s where things get a little bit tricky.
 To see why let’s plot the tasks the Effort/Impact axis:

 It’s pretty clear that the top-most project on the left is better than everything else, definitely those ones on the bottom right, but how do all the other ones compare?

 Luckily there’s a solution at hand.
 You may be familiar with this model — The Impact/Effort Prioritization Matrix.
 Googling it will give you thousands of results and many variations — this is kind of an industry best practice.